themeteorchef/getting-started-with-react-old/getting-started-with-react.md

   }
 });
 ```
 So.
 Let's rap.
 First, notice that we're introducing a new parameter on our component called `mixins` which is assigned an array with a single argument `ReactMeteorData`.
-This is the magic behind the `react` package developed by MDG.
-With this single line, we get support for the `getMeteorData()` method along with a lot of bheind the scenes goodies that make it really easy to work with reactive data in our application.
+This is the magic behind the `react` package developed by the Meteor Development Group that we installed earlier.
+With this single line, we get support for the `getMeteorData()` method along with a lot of behind the scenes goodies that make it really easy to work with reactive data in our application using React.
 The part to pay attention to here is the `getMeteorData()` method.

-Here, when we're working with any reactive data in our component, we want to make sure that it's referenced here.
+Here, when we're working with any reactive data in our component, we want to make sure that it's referenced inside of `getMeteorData()`.
 Notice that we start by calling to a subscription for our dashboard template `dashboard`, followed by the return of an object with two properties: a check to see if our subscription is ready (so we can display a loader if not) and a call to `People.find().fetch()`.
 Hold up!
 What is that?
 To help speed us up, we've set up a collection called `People` in the application along with a publication for `dashboard`.
 Behind the scenes, on startup, we're automatically inserting five fake people into the `People` collection if they don't already exist.
 Here's what we're after:

 <figure>
   <img src="https://tmc-post-content.s3.amazonaws.com/Screen-Shot-2015-10-20-18-06-12.png" alt="A list of people with a photo, name, and email address.">